Genipa americana: Description

 Genipa americana trees are up to 30 m tall and up to 60 cm dbh.
 Their bark is smooth with little fissures.
 The leaves are opposite, obovate, or obovate oblong, 10–35 cm long, 6–13 cm wide, and glossy dark green, with entire margin, acute or acuminate apex, and attenuated base.
 The inflorescences are cymes up to 10 cm long.
 The flowers are white to yellowish, slightly fragrant, calyx bell-shaped, corolla at 2–4.5 cm long, trumpet-shaped, and five- or six-lobed.
 The five short stamens are inserted on top of the corolla tube.
 The fruit is a thick-skinned edible greyish berry 10–12 cm long, 5–9 cm in diameter.

 Distribution and habitat

-Genipa americana is native to the tropical forests of the Americas, from tropical Florida south to Argentina.
+Genipa americana is native to the tropical forests of the Americas, from the Caribbean south to Argentina.
 It is present from sea level up to 1200 m of elevation, although some argue the original native range as being northern South America.